rajendra627/k8s-bootcamp/helm/README.md

 **With minikube, the external IP for the LoadBalancer service will always display as PENDING.
 This is because minikube does not provision a LoadBalancer.
 Therefore, to access the application via your browser, you need to use the IP and port displayed.**

+## Securing Helm/Tiller ##

+It is very, very important to follow security best-practices with Helm/Tiller.
+Tiller by default will be deployed without any restriction.
+Although, helm can only access Tiller after being authenticated by the API Server, Tiller can do anything on the cluster!!
+Hence lock down your Tiller deployment using the best-practices list in the [docs](https://github.com/kubernetes/helm/blob/master/docs/securing_installation.md).

 ## References ##

 - [Helm Documenation](https://docs.helm.sh/using_helm/)